Welcome to NETTTS

 By preparing some of the healthy snack options listed above, truck drivers can avoid junk food and baked goods loaded with sodium and sugar, which can leave them feeling sluggish.
 Instead, they can stay energized by eating light and nutritionally rich foods during their long hours on the road.

 Despite stereotypes, truck driving doesn’t have to be a job that damages your health.
-If you are considering CDL truck driver training, give our New England CDL school a call.
-If you are ready to get started on your Class A license training or Class B CDL training, contact New England Tractor Trailer Training School (NETTTS) and find out how to sign up for our CDL classes today!
+If you are considering CDL truck driver training, give our CDL training schools at Somers, CT, Bridgeport, CT, North Andover/Haverhill, MA and Pawtucket, RI campuses a call.
+If you are ready to get started on your Class A CDL training or Class B CDL training, contact New England Tractor Trailer Training School (NETTTS) and find out how to sign up for our CDL classes today!